 That's where click maps come in.

-In this quick article, you'll learn about how to track where users click, the benefits and limitations of click maps, how you can use them to optimize UX, and how to set up click maps on your website in just a couple of minutes.
+In this quick article, you'll learn how to track where users click, the benefits and limitations of click maps, how you can use them to optimize UX, and how to set up click maps on your website or product page in just a couple of minutes.

 What is a click map?

-A click map (or clickmap) is a type of website heat map that displays where users click the mouse on a desktop device or tap the screen on mobile.
-Click maps help website owners track on-page user engagement, such as clicks on buttons, links, images, etc. across a website, which in turn helps them optimize their pages and CTAs for better conversion.
+A click map (or clickmap) is a type of website heatmap that displays where users click the mouse cursor on a desktop device or tap the screen on mobile.
+Click maps help website owners track on-page user engagement, such as clicks on buttons, links, and images across a website, which in turn helps them optimize their pages and CTAs for better conversions.

-Click maps are used by user experience designers and marketers to identify opportunities to improve conversions, fix bugs, and iterate better website design.
+User experience designers and marketers use click maps to track user activity, identify opportunities to increase conversions, fix bugs, and improve website design through iterative testing.
 Click popularity is displayed using a color scale from red to blue (where the most popular points are ‘hot’ and represented in red), alongside quantitative data on the number of clicks and user click percentage on each webpage element.

 Why use website click maps?

 With click heat maps, you can: